 Yep, it’s a really bad story.

-I was so caught up in getting my work done, writing an article about mindfulness, that I didn’t feel my own body enough to realize that my foot was asleep.
+I was so caught up in getting my work done, working on an article about mindfulness, that I didn’t feel my own body enough to realize that my foot was asleep.

 Clearly, I have a lot to learn and a long way to go on my path to mindfulness.
 Luckily, I’ve got four to six weeks of sitting ahead of me to practice slowing down, breathing, and starting over.